linuxserver/gclient/README.md

 ### On screen keyboard

 This is geared towards touch interfaces, though we currently do not optimize for mobile, for tablets with a decent resolution it should be somewhat useable.
 The reason mobile is not a great experience is the desktop itself is always rendered at a pixel perfect resolution, even resizing the window will reconnect your session to re-render the desktop.
 At low phone resolutions a normal IDE has difficulty rendering even basic tools.

+#### Keyboard Layouts

+The keyboard layouts available for use are:
+* en-us-qwerty- English (US) keyboard - **OSK available**
+* en-gb-qwerty- English (UK) keyboard
+* de-ch-qwertz- Swiss German keyboard (qwertz)
+* de-de-qwertz- German keyboard (qwertz) - **OSK available**
+* fr-fr-azerty- French keyboard (azerty) - **OSK available**
+* fr-ch-qwertz- Swiss French keyboard (qwertz)
+* it-it-qwerty- Italian keyboard - **OSK available**
+* ja-jp-qwerty- Japanese keyboard
+* pt-br-qwerty- Portuguese Brazilian keyboard
+* es-es-qwerty- Spanish keyboard - **OSK available**
+* sv-se-qwerty- Swedish keyboard
+* tr-tr-qwerty- Turkish-Q keyboard
+* failsafe- this option sends only Unicode events, while supported by the Gucamole RDP client it does not have a linked keymap from xrdp so it will not function as intended. (left here for documentation purposes)

+In general while testing localization for keymaps things like right alt for keyboard modifiers would get stuck among other issues.
+Best effort is made to support this feature, but you might have to pop open the on screen keyboard from time to time to unstick modifier keys.

 ### File manager